Port board ratifies back wages and policy

-The board of directors for the Port Authority of Guam has voted to adopt a resolution relative to ratifying back wages for reinstated employees, as recommended by the Office of Public Accountability, well as establishing a policy for how to address back wages in the future
+The Port Authority of Guam board of directors has voted to adopt a resolution relative to ratifying back wages for reinstated employees, as recommended by the Office of Public Accountability, as well as establishing a policy for addressing back wages in the future

 The OPA had released two audits on back wages for certain reinstated employees at the PAG.

-Reinstated employees involve the "Port 7," employees who were involved in a years-long workers' compensation controversy.
+Reinstated employees include the "Port 7" - employees who were involved in a yearslong workers' compensation controversy.
 The Port states that the Supreme Court of Guam and Civil Service Commission determined they were wrongfully terminated.

-The second audit, published in late December, determined that reinstatements for two employees were "generally" compliant with administrative and judicial orders.
-The OPA stated that it did find find deficiencies in documentation, discrepancies in calculations and other issues.
+The second audit, published in late December 2021, determined that reinstatements for two employees were "generally" compliant with administrative and judicial orders.
+The OPA stated that it did find deficiencies in documentation, discrepancies in calculations and other issues.

 In a Jan.
 11 letter to Public Auditor Benjamin Cruz, PAG General Manager Rory Respicio stated that the Port understood how it might appear to the OPA that the agency did not exercise due diligence to ensure mitigation was applied and verified.

-The claim that Port's personnel rules were violated stems from the fact that performance evaluations, which were neither approved nor disapproved by the former Port general manager, were used to reconstruct back pay, Respicio wrote.
-Unsigned evaluations were used to determine annual increment.
+The claim that the Port's personnel rules were violated stems from the fact that performance evaluations, which were neither approved nor disapproved by the former Port general manager, were used to reconstruct back pay, Respicio wrote.
+Unsigned evaluations were used to determine annual increments.

 Respicio added that the Port and the OPA fundamentally disagree on how those unsigned evaluations should have been applied, and that the audits concluded overpayments were made.